 OPENING REMARKS BY THE SECRETARY-GENERAL KITACK LIM

-Excellencies, distinguished delegates, good morning, good afternoon, good evening:
+Excellencies, distinguished delegates, observers, good morning, good afternoon, and good evening,

-One of the main topics at this session will be the finalization of the new version of the IMO Compendium, with new data sets related to the ship/port interface.
-The IMO Compendium is a critical instrument to accelerate digitalization in shipping business in the ship/port interface, and a matter of great importance which has gained enormously in significance during the COVID-19 pandemic.
+Another important topic at this session will be the finalization of the new version of the IMO Compendium, including five new data sets.
+The Compendium is a critical instrument to accelerate digitalization in shipping business and in the ship/port interface, and a matter of great importance which has gained enormously in significance during the pandemic.

 In addition to these two pillars, i.e. the FAL Convention and the IMO Compendium, we expect the finalization of some guidelines, such as the 'guidelines on authentication, integrity and confidentiality of information exchanges via maritime single windows and related services', the 'revised guidelines for national maritime transport facilitation committees and programmes' and the 'guidance to address maritime corruption'.

 Regarding the ongoing work Maritime Autonomous Surface Ships MASS, the outcome of the regulatory scoping exercise and gap analysis of the FAL Convention with respect to MASS will be considered by the Committee with a view to approval.